What to Bring to the Skatepark

 Every skater has a solid bag.
 It's kind of like the first and best dude in your skate crew.
 He carries all your junk and is super supportive.
-If you haven’t already invested in an excellent backpack here are a few of our recommendations:
+If you haven’t already invested in an excellent backpack here are a few of our recommendations.
+And while you are at it, be sure to check out Board Blazers' new Longboard and Skateboard Backpack collection.

 Busted shoe?
 No problem, slather some of this paste on it and keep right on shredding.
 And definitely, don’t forget your sunglasses!

 Make sure they have 100% UVA/UVB protection – your eyes will thank you.
-In case you’re looking for a new pair, we dig these from Bones Wheels.
+In case you’re looking for a new pair, we dig these from KastKing.

 Naturally, you’ll bring your board, but what else are you going to need?